 These types of white blood cells are responsible for eliminating the risks caused by pathogens.
 They directly attack and engulf the pathogens on recognition.

 Cytokines have a crucial role in strengthening the immune system of the body.
 These cells act as a messenger and communicate with the other friendly cells to fight against the intruder's attack.

-Immune Functions and Sleep-Wake Cycle
+Immune Functions And Sleep-Wake Cycle

-The sleep-wake cycle is the biological rhythm associated with the 24 hours cycle.
+The sleep-wake cycle is the biological clock associated with the 24 hours cycle.
 It includes the secretion of hormones, metabolism, regulation of body temperature, and sleep.
 Every human being or even animal responds to the biological clock.

 The sleep disorder or continued sleep breakage may stimulate the ill-functioning of these cells, and they may deactivate at the time of the intruder's attacks.

-Sleep Deprivation and Diseases
+Sleep Deprivation And Diseases